Department of Design and Environments

 This course explores introductory design methods, history, and theory of virtual reality (VR).
 Within this context we will explore the technical application of VR in the fields of medicine, engineering, education, design, art, simulation, training, and entertainment.
 This course is designed to allow students the ability to develop their cognitive sensibilities, and technical design skills required to produce VR experiences.
 Each week the course will build off student lead projects and assigned exercises that will explore the fundamentals of VR.
 During the first half of the course students will explore the modern construct of “virtual”, with the second half of the class dissecting the philosophical human perception of “reality“ itself.
 Typically Offered: Fall and Spring.

 Introduction to the processes and principles of design associated with virtual world building.
 Two 2-hour lectures per week and assigned work.
-Recommended Preparation: ART 110 and ART 121
+Typically Offered: Fall.

 Applied tools and techniques.
 Exploration of the processes and principles of design associated with virtual building.
 Two 2-hour lectures per week and assigned studio coursework.
 Typically Offered: Fall.

 Intermediate level virtual world building with an emphasis on intermediate-level tools and techniques for creating more complex environments, modeling, lighting, materials, characters, interaction, and behaviors.
 Two 2-hour lectures per week and assigned work.
-Recommended Preparation: ART 110 and ART 121.
+Typically Offered: Spring.

 Synthesis of processes, principles, tools, and techniques associated with virtual world building.
 Two 2-hour lectures per week and assigned work.
 Typically Offered: Spring.